SC LOWCOUNTRY TOUR

 Arrival time of the first day of the tour is 12:00 noon if renting equipment from us, or 1:00 p.m. if bringing your own bike.
 Guests will want to meet us at these times dressed in bike clothes, or ready to change into them.

-We plan to wrap up around 3:00 p.m. in Beaufort, SC.
-Your return flight should be no earlier than 7:00 p.m. that evening.
+We plan to wrap up around 3:00 p.m. in Charleston, SC.
+Your return flight should be no earlier than 5:00 p.m. that evening.

 Extend Your Vacation:

 Before or after our activity packed tour, you may want to tack on a few days.
 There is a lot to do in and around nearby Savannah if you have time.
-Carolina Tailwinds will provide a courtesy shuttle from downtown Savannah on Day 1 and/or back on Day 6 if requested.
+Carolina Tailwinds will provide a courtesy shuttle from downtown Savannah on Day 1 if requested.

 Of course, you may want to continue your visit of the coast by driving down to the pristine beaches of Kiawah Island, SC or Hilton Head Island, SC.